 Outstanding options generally vest over six years, contain a one year cliff, are exercisable immediately and, upon early exercise, are subject to repurchase by the Company at the original exercise price.
-If an ISO is granted to an optione who, at the time of grant, owns more than 10% of the voting power of all classes of capital stock, the term of the ISO is five years.
+If an incentive stock option ("ISO") is granted to an optionee who, at the time of grant, owns more than 10% of the voting power of all classes of capital stock, the term of the ISO is five years.
 Options issued under the 2016 Plan must be priced at no less than the fair value of the shares on the date of the grant provided, however, that the exercise price of an option granted to a 10% stockholder is not less than 110% of the fair value of the shares on the date of grant.
 The Board of Directors determines the exercisability provisions of a stock option agreement at its sole discretion.

 The fair value of the RSU's granted under the 2016 Plan was determined by the Company's Board of Directors on the date of grant.
-Generally, RSUs haves vesting period and contractual terms of ten years.
+Generally, RSUs granted under the 2016 Plan have a six years vesting period.

 On August 10, 2021, the Company adopted the 2021 Equity Incentive Plan ("2021 Plan").
 Under the 2021 Plan, the Company can grant incentive stock options, nonstatutory stock options, stock appreciation rights, restricted stock, restricted stock units and performance awards to employees, directors and consultants.
 The number of shares available for issuance under the 2021 Plan will be increased on the first day of each fiscal year, beginning on January 1, 2022, in an amount equal to the lesser of (i) a number of shares equal to four percent (4%) of the total number of shares of all classes of common stock of the Company outstanding on the last day of the immediately preceding fiscal year, or (ii) such number of shares determined by the Company's Board of Directors.
-On December 31, 2023, the number of shares available for issuance under 2021 Plan was 80,671,660.
-On January 1, 2024, the number of shares available for issuance under 2021 plan increased by27,930,481 shares.
+On December 31, 2024, the number of shares available for issuance under 2021 Plan was 85,140,199.
+On January 1, 2025, the number of shares available for issuance under 2021 plan increased by 31,367,055 shares.